 Since 1992, the United Nations Departments of Political and Peacebuilding Affairs (DPPA), Peace Operations (DPO) and Operational Support (DOS) have been partnering with the United Nations Volunteers (UNV) programme to support peace processes in war-torn societies and countries in complex political transitions.
-During 2008-2018, 8,509 UN Volunteers served with UN Peacekeeping, 1,886 of these in 2018 alone.
+During 2012-2022, 7,894 UN Volunteers served with UN Peacekeeping.

 How does the recruitment of UN Volunteers add value to UN Peacekeeping?